BenaroyaResearch/RIntroClass/docs/RBasics.md

 ## Getting Help

-Inside R, at the console:
+Inside R, at the console, try ```?```:

 ```
-? as in ?mean
+>?mean
 ```

-Works if function is available in your environment, if not try:
+This works if function is available in your environment, if not try ```??```:

 ```
-?? as in ??princomp
+>??princomp
 ```

-And speaking of stackoverflow, part of the stackechange group, is is an excellent place to look for answers to programming questions or issues.
+[Stackoverflow](https://stackoverflow.com/questions/tagged/r), part of the stackechange group, is is an excellent place to look for answers to programming questions or issues.
 See [the stats stackechange site](http://stats.stackexchange.com) for more statistics oriented questions.

 Later in the course, we will discuss Biocondutor packages - Bioconductor also has it's own [help forum](https://support.bioconductor.org/).